 Retirement Spending Goals

 Since my retirement in 2006, we have purchased a new vehicle and also a “Retirement Home”, both of which has put us back into debt.
-My husband is still working at age 64 and doing well.
-But he has had a heart attack and four heart by-passes and his job is very stressful.
-I really want him to have some nice retirement years so we can spend some time traveling together like we have always planned and having a relaxed, loose schedule for once in our lives.
+My husband finally retired at age 65 and we are doing well.
+But he has had a heart attack and four heart by-passes.
+I really want him to enjoy many retirement years so we can spend some time traveling together like we have always planned and having a relaxed, loose schedule for once in our lives.

 My wise husband has had us saving for retirement for many years now and were it not for my health issues, we would be pretty set for enjoying our Golden Years.
-But fear of my health costs escalating is keeping my husband in the workforce.
-We also want to be able to continue helping our missionary daughter’s family and our grand kids during our retirement -so this too is keeping him working.
+We live on a budget more than we have ever before in our marriage now that we are both retired.
+We also want to be able to continue helping our missionary daughter’s family and our five grandkids during our retirement.

 Create a Retirement Budget